 A-Z: The Engine of Innovation

 Most people think of cryptocurrencies as just digital money.
-But that's like saying the internet is just email.
+But that’s like saying the internet is just email.
 The real power lies in what you can build on top of these systems.
-Accelerator-Z is one of those things – it's a way to fund and grow new projects within the Zenon Network ecosystem.
+Accelerator-Z is one of those things, a way to fund and grow new projects within the Zenon Network ecosystem.

 When I first heard about Accelerator-Z, I thought it was just another grant program.
 But it’s actually much more interesting than that.
 It’s like Y Combinator for a specific blockchain network (one made by aliens, and perfectly aligned with the Bitcoin ethos) but with some crucial differences.